 Deciding where to go for university can be a daunting experience.
 Whether as a British student or as an international one like myself, it’s hard to figure out what the best choice for you is.
-After spending almost two years at the University of York, these are the reasons why I think deciding to study Economics here was the best decision for me.
+After spending more than two years at the University of York, these are the reasons why I think deciding to study Economics here was the best decision for me.

 1. Course flexibility